Riazulhasan3002122/ECE-3118/documentation.md

 # Git Clone
 If we want to create local copy of a remote repository, then the following code should be written:
 > git clone <repository URL>

+# Git Stash
+If we want to save our data temporarily without commiting and move to another branch without completing the current branch, Following codes should be written:
+> git stash